-> After learning about the art and science of gin-making, the selection of botanicals and the finer points of the distilling and bottling process, you'll be let loose and make your own uniquely crafted gin.
-You'll choose, measure and mix the botanicals that appeal to you most, consider how best to combine your selected flavours, and even do a bit of maths to figure out the right proportions!
+After learning about the art and science of gin-making, the selection of botanicals and the finer points of the distilling and bottling process, you'll be let loose and have a chance to make your own uniquely crafted gin.
+You'll choose, measure and mix the botanicals that appeal to you most, consider how best to combine your selected flavours, and even do a bit of maths to figure out the right proportions.
 You'll then distill them to make your own special concoction.
-Your work doesn't end there - you'll optimise the alcohol content of you batch of gin, make some final tweaks, taste, bottle and label your gin before taking it home with you.
+Your work doesn't end there - you'll optimise the alcohol content of you batch of gin, make some final tweaks and taste, bottle and label your gin before taking it home with you to enjoy.
 The whole experience takes approximately half a day, and in our view it's half a day very well spent.
 Discover your inner master distiller and give gin school a go!

-> Your overnight stop is in Fort William, an excellent base from which to explore the southwest Highlands.
+Your overnight stop is in Fort William, an excellent base from which to explore the southwest Highlands.
 We recommend spending a couple of days in this location to allow you to hike, drive and experience all that the area has to offer.
 Head north to Loch Ness and see if you can spot the elusive monster, climb the UK's highest peak, Ben Nevis, drive and hike the spectacular area around Glencoe or make the short hop over on the Corran Ferry to explore the wild and remote Ardnamurchan peninsula.
 You won't regret dwelling here a while - we're absolutely certain of that!

 - Distance: 100 miles

 - Travel time: 2 hours 30 minutes